Adult Student Resources

 What is interleaved practice?

 Interleaving is the process of structuring practice so that students move frequently from one topic to another.
 As opposed to blocked practice, which repeats the same skill with little interruption, interleaved practice rotates concepts frequently, even if they’re not yet mastered.
-While this practice model seems counterintuitive, it increases long-term learning and retention.
-We call this the contextual interference effect.
-Contextual interference has been studied in a variety of fields—most notably in sports—and, more recently, in music.
-In addition to enhanced learning, interleaved practice has been shown to boost executive functions like goal-setting, planning, and focus.
-(Carter and Grahn 2016).

 How do we implement interleaved practice?

-As with any practice strategy, I’ve found that the most practical way to encourage interleaved practice among students is to model it within the lesson so that it becomes familiar.
-Because highlighting practice strategies in every lesson is already a major part of my own teaching philosophy, creating context interference through faster lesson pacing has been relatively easy to do.
+As with any practice strategy, the most natural way to introduce interleaving is to model it in the lesson.
+When students experience frequent, intentional shifts between tasks, the structure becomes familiar rather than jarring.
 My personal challenge with interleaving the lesson structure is trusting that learning is happening despite a student’s in-the-moment performance occasionally decreasing.
 According to the literature on context interference, this is to be expected!

 A Basic Interleaved Structure